-This document provides information for a federal agency, research laboratory or center, or other research entity that wishes to initiate sponsorship of a NRC Research Associateship Program with the National Academies of Sciences, Engineering, and Medicine (the Academies).
+This page provides information for a federal agency, research laboratory or center, or other research entity that wishes to initiate sponsorship of a NRC Research Associateship Programs with the National Academies of Sciences, Engineering, and Medicine (the Academies).
 The NRC Research Associateship Programs are managed at the Academies by the Fellowships Office in the Policy and Global Affairs Division.

 The NRC Research Associateship Programs (RAP) have two objectives: (1) to provide postdoctoral scientists and engineers of unusual promise and ability opportunities for research on problems, largely of their own choice, that are compatible with the research interests of the sponsoring laboratories and (2) to contribute thereby to the overall research efforts of these laboratories and to the national scientific and technological welfare.

 The development of a successful postdoctoral program requires a continued commitment at a level of participation that is cost effective for the sponsor.
 A research laboratory or center that develops a reputation in the academic community for outstanding postdoctoral research opportunities and excellent support from the administrative and professional scientific and technical staff, attracts high quality applicants.
 A prospective new sponsor should examine carefully its expectations for the program and be prepared to make a sustained commitment to ensure success.

 NRC Research Associateship Programs